Different Types of Boundary Setting for Social Workers

 ► Learn more about the Agents of Change Continuing Education here: https://agentsofchangetraining.com

-About the Instructor, Meagan Mitchell: Meagan is a Licensed Clinical Social Worker and has been providing Continuing Education for Social Workers for more than 8 years.
-From all of this experience helping others pass their exams, she created Agents of Change Continuing Education to help Social Workers stay up-to-date on the latest trends, research, and techniques.
+About the Lead Instructor, Dr. Meagan Mitchell: Meagan is a Licensed Clinical Social Worker and has been providing Continuing Education for Social Workers, Counselors, and Mental Health Professionals for more than 10 years.
+From all of this experience helping others, she created Agents of Change Continuing Education to help Social Workers, Counselors, and Mental Health Professionals stay up-to-date on the latest trends, research, and techniques.

 Disclaimer: This content has been made available for informational and educational purposes only.
 This content is not intended to be a substitute for professional medical or clinical advice, diagnosis, or treatment